ericwikman/cinque.xyz/docs/src/giant/README.md

 ## Web Based Spreadsheets

-While the focus of Cinque is on recreating the functionality of 20th century spreadsheets, it is in fact a web based spreadsheet.
+While the focus of Cinque is on recreating the functionality of 20th century spreadsheets, it is in fact a web-based spreadsheet.
 Only Google Sheets is considered for function compatibility and keyboard shortcuts.
-This list is here to acknowledge that Cinque is by no way the first web based spreadsheet.
-Interestingly, most web based spreadsheets are abandonware just like their 20th century cousins.
+This list is here to acknowledge that Cinque is by no way the first web-based spreadsheet.
+Interestingly, most web-based spreadsheets are abandonware just like their 20th century cousins.

 - Airtable
 - AppSheet